raywa04/CS4348-Project1/devlog.md

 - None

 ### **Goals for next session:**
 - Make sure everything is good to go for submission, and then submit.

+# Devlog Entry - [03-20-2025, 1:35AM]
+### Submitted Project